-29 year-old Bobby Tan, from Kuala Lumpur, Malaysia, recalls his childhood with his grandma and shares snippets of her journey battling with Alzheimer’s Disease.
-The humour involved, the challenges his family faces, and the importance of not giving on family.
+29-year-old Bobby Tan, from Kuala Lumpur, Malaysia, recalls his childhood with his grandma and shares snippets of her journey living with dementia.
+The humour involved, the challenges his family faced, and the importance of not giving on family.

 Written By Bobby Tan